XxAdi101xX/Hangman-Game/README.md

 # Hangman-Game
-Simple hangman game that I created with the help of Codecademy.
+Simple hangman game that I created with some guidance from Codecademy's JS course.

 You can play it here at: https://codepen.io/XxAdi101xX/pen/NNEbYg